 - Enrollment may also be denied to students who have been suspended, expelled, or convicted of a felony.

 - Accepted students must agree to comply with the Choice district's policies.

-- If a Choice student breaks enrollment, they would need to reapply if they wanted to re-enroll at Thornapple Kellogg Schools.
+- If a Choice student breaks enrollment, they will need to reapply if they want to re-enroll at Thornapple Kellogg Schools.